What Is Beef or Meat Meal in Dog Food?

 If you are attentive to the labels on your dog’s food, you may have noticed the ingredient called “meat meal.”
 The word “meal” is often used on pet food labels, but what does it actually mean?
 A simple definition of a meal ingredient is material that has been dried, ground, and used in a dry food product.

-Protein is a primary ingredient needed in a dog’s diet, and while real animal protein seems sufficient, a high-quality meat meal can also be nutritious.
+Protein is a primary ingredient needed in a dog’s diet, and while fresh animal meat’s protein seems sufficient, meat meals are common ingredients in pet food.
 Understanding pet food labels’ language is essential to determine what the recipe contains.

 Dog food can also contain low-quality meat meals, and we will help you understand this ingredient a little better.